Should I Buy An Electronic or Acoustic Drum Set?

 I’ll cut to the chase straight away then completely contradict myself later on.
 If you’ve got the space and understanding neighbours buy acoustic drums.
 You can buy a very nice acoustic kit for the same price as a mediocre e-kit and really nothing compares.
 The volume, the tone, the feel and the sheer power of an acoustic drum kit is something to behold and it will never be replaced.
 So if you can get away with the volume, acoustic kits win hands down.

-BUT, and this is a big but, for most people the volume is a MASSIVE problem.
+BUT, and this is a big but, for most people the volume is a really big problem.
 I cannot emphasise enough how LOUD acoustic drum sets are!
 However loud you think they are, they’re louder.
 Pretty much louder than any other instrument and this is a big problem for most people.
-Unless you’re fortunate enough to own a soundproof rehearsal space an acoustic kit brings with it problems that at best will severely limit how often you can practice and at worst can prevent you from practicing at all.
+Unless you’re fortunate enough to own a soundproof rehearsal space, an acoustic kit brings with it problems that at best will severely limit how often you can practice and at worst can prevent you from practicing at all.
 Yes, you can cover it in silencer heads and cymbal mutes but then it sounds rubbish, feels rubbish and you lose all the advantages of an acoustic kit.

 Low Volume Heads & Cymbals

 Recent innovations such as the Zildjian low volume L80 cymbal range and the Aquarian Super-Pad heads overcome a lot of these volume issues BUT at a cost.
-Once you’ve added the cost of an acoustic kit PLUS all of the above you’re approaching the territory of ‘very good e-kit’ and if you’ve got £1,000+ ($1,400+) to spend on a kit I would seriously consider something like the Yamaha DTX-562K or the Roland TD-25K.
+Once you’ve added the cost of an acoustic kit PLUS all of the above you’re approaching the territory of ‘very good e-kit’ and if you’ve got $1,400+ to spend on a kit I would seriously consider something like the Yamaha DTX-562K or the Roland TD-11KV.
 That said at least with the low volume acoustic option you retain most of the feel of a drum kit… but a decent e-kit will probably sound better.
 Ultimately if you’re constrained by volume limitations there will be compromises and it’s all down to your personal preference and budget as to what route you decide to go down.

 The Acoustic Drum Kit